 The regulations also make provision for further “add-ons” (again not terminology used in the legislation but helpful to distinguish from fixed payments in respect of the case itself) for work that is not included in the fixed payment for the case, for example in respect of trial days, conduct of a deferred sentence etc.

-You should refer to the relevant Summary (at Appendix 1) when lodging an account.
+You should refer to the relevant summary when lodging an account.